WoNoMute/wonomute.github.io/_posts/2018-10-17-miranda-moen-seminar-talk.markdown

 date:   2018-10-17 08:36:00 +0200
 image: /assets/img/mirandamoen.jpg
 categories: talks
-excerpt: Why are we in need of diversity in the arts sector, and what forms of diversity are we referring to?
+excerpt: <strong>Tuesday 30 October 2018 // 15:00-16:00 // Fjordgata 1, 7010 Trondheim </strong><br/>Why are we in need of diversity in the arts sector, and what forms of diversity are we referring to?
 How do music spaces like festivals function as inclusionary spaces, for minority groups such as people with disabilities?
-In my master’s project, I am investigating how diversity and inclusion was implemented as cultural policy during the Norwegian Stoltenberg government period (2005-2013), leading to debates in present time concerning diversity in the cultural sector.
+In my master’s project, I am investigating how diversity and inclusion was implemented as cultural policy during the Norwegian Stoltenberg government period (2005-2013), leading to debates in present time concerning diversity in the cultural sector. <a href="/talks/2018/10/17/miranda-moen-seminar-talk">»Read more</a>.
 ---

+**Tuesday 30 October 2018** // **15:00-16:00** // **Fjordgata 1, 7010 Trondheim**

 {% include image.html
 max-width="750px" file="/assets/img/mirandamoen.jpg" alt="Miranda Moen.
 Photo by Helge Brekke."